kida31/kenny-waren/README.md

 - Move to your recent inventory
 - Go to the newly created custom menu
-- Click on `Bestellung generieren`
+- Click on `T&T > Bestellung generieren...`
-- Enter the sheet names and column names as requested.
-There will be a final confirmation prompt
+- Select the sheet and column names as prompted.

 ### Option B - Function
 ```js